Dr. Hardten: Are there any intraoperative factors surgeons should consider when planning All-Laser LASIK treatments?

 Dr. Maloney: It is not expensive to control your OR's environment, so make the necessary investment to do so, because every patient who needs an enhancement represents someone who will not refer patients to you.
 The cost of a higher enhancement rate is far greater than the cost of controlling the OR's environment.

-Optimizing Cataract Surgery:Lessons From LASIK Robert K. Maloney, MD, is one of the Directors of the Maloney-Shamie Vision Institute in Los Angeles.
+Optimizing Cataract Surgery:Lessons From LASIK Robert K. Maloney, MD, is one of the Directors of the Maloney-Shamie-Hura Vision Institute in Los Angeles.
 He is a consultant to Abbott Medical Optics Inc. and is Chief Medical Officer for Calhoun Vision, Inc. Dr. Maloney may be reached at 877-999-3937; [email protected].